dhruvpathak1/Pizza_Picasso/README.md

 # Pizza Picasso for your cravings!
-A simple static webpage using HTML, CSS in addtion to Flexbox and @media properties for responsiveness.
+A simple static webpage using HTML and CSS.

 ##### Not Responsive, only a desktop website